frhnsdk/Library-MS-Project-main-Varsity-Course-Project-/README.md

 - You cannot delete a book if it is currently borrowed.
 - All operations are performed via the graphical interface.

-# Customization

-- Colors and fonts can be changed in `customs.py`.
+## Customization & File Structure

+- Main application logic: `main.py`
+- UI colors and fonts: `customs.py`
-- Database credentials are set in `credentials.py`.
+- Database credentials: `credentials.py`

 ## Author

-Developed by Farhan Sadik and varsity team mates
+Developed by Farhan Sadik and varsity teammates